SELF-Technology/self-chain-public/docs/roadmap/Token/Tokenomics.md

 # SELF Tokenomics

-The SELF Token ($SELF) is the core utility and governance token of the SELF ecosystem.
-It powers the upcoming super-app, future SELF-related products (whether developed in-house or by external teams), the SELF Constellation, and SELF Chain governance.
-Designed for long-term sustainability and value accrual, $SELF enables network operations, rewards participation, and incentivizes ecosystem growth.
+The SELF Token ($SELF) is the foundational utility and governance token powering the SELF ecosystem, the upcoming super-app, any future SELF-related products developed in-house or by external teams, SELF Constellation and SELF chain governance.
+Designed for long-term sustainability and value accrual, $SELF facilitates network operations, rewards participation, and incentivizes growth.

 ## Token Overview